CBSE Class 9 No Men Are Foreign Summary & Notes

 • Universal Brotherhood

 James Kirkup urges us to break the boundaries created by countries and religions.
-He reminds us that calling others “foreign” is a mistake, as it separates us from our shared humanity.
+He reminds us that calling others β€œforeign” is a mistake, as it separates us from our shared humanity.
 The poet calls for peace, equality, and global unity.
+Students can also explore Class 9 English Chapter-wise Notes to revise summaries, explanations, and themes of other poems and prose chapters in the syllabus.

-Line by Line Explanation - No Men Are Foreign Summary
+Line by Line Explanation - No Men Are Foreign SummaryΒ

 Let us understand this poem line by line.